British bronze sculpture founders and plaster figure makers, 1800-1980

 This resource is a selective listing of bronze sculpture founders and plaster figure makers active in Britain from about 1800.
 Some individuals in business before 1800 are treated in summary detail.
 It focuses on those whose work is represented in major collections or is on display in significant public spaces.
 Works are to be found in London unless otherwise stated.

-Researched and written by Jacob Simon (1st edition 2011, 2nd edition 2015).
+Researched and written by Jacob Simon (1st edition 2011, 2nd edition 2015, now updated periodically).
 Additional entries by Elaine Cordingley, Conor Lucey and Peter Malone.

 Format of individual entries (*new entry 2015)